marczaku/201-algorithms-data-structures/algodata-206-pathfinding/README.md

 ## 3.2 Problem: The Path

-Okay, we got a Grid.
+Okay, we got a Graph.
 We have some Data Format, where we can find the Start-Node and the End-Node and we can find Neighbors of each Nodes.
 How do we find the Path from Start to End now?

 There is a few ways of classifying Pathfinding Algorithms:
 - Efficiency - how many nodes need to be visited in order to find the path?